-Only black sea bass appears to be harvested in the New England area, with all fishing modes showing some harvests of the species (Table 3-38).
-The shore and private mode of fishing is by far the dominant fishing mode in harvesting black sea bass.
-New Hampshire and Maine does not show any landings of any of the ten species under consideration.
+Only black sea bass appears to be harvested in the New England area, with all fishing modes showing some harvest of the species (Table 3-38).
+The shore and private modes were by far the dominant fishing mode in harvesting black sea bass.
+New Hampshire and Maine did not show any landings of any of the ten species under consideration.
 Of the remaining three states in the area, Massachusetts dominated Rhode Island and Connecticut in the harvest of black sea bass (Table 3-39).